ThatXliner/fall-syntax/README.md

 ### Still look good

-Using **warmer colors**, this theme is reddish and aesthetic, giving that post-summer vibe.
+Using **warmer colors**, this theme is reddish and aesthetic, giving that **post-summer vibe**.
 Not too neon, not too light.

 These colors are also **color contrast tested** to be at least WCAG (Web Content Accessibility Guidelines) success criterion **1.4.3**.

+### Outcome

+From the really beginning, I've sought out to create a syntax theme that meets those requirements.
+The outcome of this is a vibrant, warm, syntax theme that helps the programmer code.

-<sub>*support may vary depending on language</sub>
+<sub>*support may vary depending on language.
+Check the FAQ for more info.</sub>

 <sub>**purely (biased) opinion</sub>